kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 Are there any tests that were run/should be run to understand performance characteristics better and validate the declared limits?
 -->

-Yes, It could.
-Since the nodes computational capacity is increased dynamically there might be more pods scheduled on the node.
-This is however be mitigated by maxPods kubelet configuration that limits the number of pods on a node and the associated Pod Network CIDR.
+Yes, organically.
+Expanding a node's capacity allows the Scheduler to place more Pods onto the node, consuming more PIDs/sockets.
+However, this is strictly mitigated by the pre-existing `--max-pods` Kubelet configuration, which enforces a hard ceiling regardless of the underlying hardware size.

 ### Troubleshooting